ERICLuoYuu/New_BAI_DataAnalysis/python_3_regression.md

 How do you know if your model is any good?
 A few key metrics:

-R² (R-squared): This tells you what fraction of the variation in your data is explained by the model.
+**R² (R-squared)**: This tells you what fraction of the variation in your data is explained by the model.
 An R² of 0.7 means your model explains 70% of the variance.
 What's "good" depends entirely on your system - in controlled experiments 0.9 might be expected, while in field ecology 0.3 might be excellent.
 <div>$$ R^2 = 1 - \frac{SS_{res}}{SS_{tot}} = 1 - \frac{\sum_{i=1}^{n}(y_i - \hat{y}_i)^2}{\sum_{i=1}^{n}(y_i - \bar{y})^2} $$</div>
 Where:

-yiy_i
-yi​ is the observed value
+y_i​ is the observed value

-y^i\hat{y}_i
-y^​i​ is the predicted value
+hat{y}_i​ is the predicted value

-yˉ\bar{y}
-yˉ​ is the mean of observed values
+bar{y}​ is the mean of observed values

-SSresSS_{res}
-SSres​ is the sum of squared residuals
+SS_{res}​ is the sum of squared residuals

-SStotSS_{tot}
-SStot​ is the total sum of squares
+SS_{tot}​ is the total sum of squares

 RMSE (Root Mean Square Error): This is the average size of your prediction errors, in the same units as your response variable.
 An RMSE of 2.5°C for a temperature model means your predictions are typically off by about 2.5 degrees.